Sheads House

-The Sheads House, also known as Oak Ridge Seminary, is an historic, American home that is located in Gettysburg in Adams County, Pennsylvania.
+The Sheads House, also known as Oak Ridge Seminary, is an historic home that is located in Gettysburg in Adams County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1976.

 History and architectural features

 Built in 1862, this historic structure is a 2 1/2-story, T-shaped, brick dwelling that was designed in the Gothic Revival style.
 It sits on a granite foundation, has a cross gable roof, and features an ornamental fascia board and porches with ornamental balustrades.
 Shortly after it was built, it housed the Oak Ridge Seminary, a girls' school.

 During the Battle of Gettysburg, it was used as a hospital for Confederate States Army wounded.

 It was listed on the National Register of Historic Places in 1976.
 It is located in the Gettysburg Battlefield Historic District.